Yale University presents the

 Walter Camp Foundation ‘Stay in School’ Rally

-As part of the Walter Camp All American Football Weekend at Yale, football student-athletes go to New Haven public schools to talk about their importance of staying in school.
+As part of the Walter Camp All American Football Weekend at Yale, football student-athletes go to New Haven public schools to talk about the importance of staying in school.

 Yale Community Rowing